 Technically you can substitute sugar cane syrup for the orgeat, but you might just be better off waiting to make the Royal Hawaiian cocktail until you have all of the ingredients.

-Alternatively, take a look at my collection of other tropical cocktails:
+Alternatively, take a look at my collection of other tropical fruit cocktails:

 Royal Hawaiian Cocktail (aka Princess Kaiulani cocktail)